vvoznesensky/tmfalloc/README.md

 ## Author and feedback

 Vladimir Voznesenskiy [\<vvoznesensky@gmail.com\>](
     mailto:vvoznesensky@gmail.com).
 Looking for a Rust job.
+Please, send me an email, if you need more tests, etc.

 Feedback is welcome.